matthiaskaeding/rust_greedy_set_cover/README.md

 High performance implementation of set-cover algorithms.

 * `RcppGreedySetCover`: R package using C++
-* `rust`: This implements the greedy-set-cover algorithm using Rust
+* `py-setcover`: This implements the greedy-set-cover algorithm using Rust, using the crates in crates-folder.
+About 60% faster.